Jump to topic

 If you have myopia (nearsightedness) or hyperopia (farsightedness), you can use these transition contact lenses for daily use.
 Even those who do not have vision problems can wear the lenses as well.

+These are "biweekly" lenses, meaning they must be replaced approximately every 14 days.
 Like any type of contact lenses, it is important to maintain good eye care practices.
 Contact lenses of any kind do have the risk of complications, such as infections.

 Jump to topic